 9. Improves Digestion

-Curcumin has been shown to calm the digestive system providing relief from gas, bloating, and other stomach and bowel issues.
+Curcumin has been shown to calm the digestive system, providing relief from gas, bloating, and other stomach and bowel issues.
 It works differently than probiotics or enzymes - naturally soothing the gut, and reducing the overproduction of acid.

-10. Support Liver Health
+10. Supports Liver Health

 The liver plays an important role in stabilising and balancing the maintenance of the body.
 The health of the liver can be directly related to oxidative stress and pro-inflammatory substances.
 Curcumin may help boost antioxidant defences to help the liver detoxify and restore balance.